Jonah Heim Preview, Player Props: Rangers vs. Twins

-The Texas Rangers, including Jonah Heim (.138 batting average in his past 10 games), battle starting pitcher Sonny Gray and the Minnesota Twins at Target Field, Friday at 8:10 PM ET.
+The Texas Rangers, including Jonah Heim (.138 slugging percentage in past 10 games, including zero home run), take on starting pitcher Joe Ryan and the Minnesota Twins at Target Field, Saturday at 7:15 PM ET.

 Jonah Heim Game Info & Props vs. the Twins